For Love or Money?

 All in all its a great cast, with some great moments and some not so great.
 But I’d definitely recommend it if you are having a Michael Caine comedy night watching his 1980s comedies.
 This is certainly one of this better underated comedies with the best romantic chemistry.
 Surrender was produced by Aaron Spelling who produced Dynasty (1981-89), and who kinda got a biopic in 2005’s Dynasty: The Making of a Guilty Pleasure (also starring a von Trapp kid grown up, Nicholas Hammond).
 The involvement of Spelling is reinforced by one character actually watching Dynasty during this movie.
 Which has to be the ultimate of product placements – and something that would be torture in certain circumstances.
 So don’t tell Sandler.

 But remember, this is not a sequel for the aforementioned Poseidon Adventure yarn but it could have been.
 Failing that…the alternative ending possibly as Darlin Husband suggests Batman’s just not happy knowing his butler Alfred been dating Spiderman’s auntie.
 I mean she doesn’t even share the same name as his mother… just the first two letters, that’s if he gives A fleck.

 Bonus Trailer: No

 This review was written as part of the Addicted to Screwball Blogathon.
 This blogathon held by Pfeiffer Pfilms and Meg Movies.
 Other films with this cast include Outland with Peter Boyle.
 Sally Field stars in my Soapdish review which co-starred Carrie Fisher.
-Michael Caine was reviewed in Dressed to Kill, The Eagle Has Landed, Interstellar and The Prestige.
+Michael Caine was reviewed in Dressed to Kill, The Eagle Has Landed, Interstellar , The Prestige and The Swarm.